Bucks County Writers Workshop

 In a biography of J. D. Salinger, Paul Alexander writes that in 1950 editor Robert Giroux of Harcourt Brace loved Salinger’s The Catcher in the Rye and wanted to publish it.
 But Giroux’s boss at Harcourt, Eugene Reynal, didn’t like the novel and overruled his subordinate with the caustic question, “Is Holden Caulfield supposed to be crazy?”
 The book was snapped up by Little Brown.
 The Catcher in the Rye became a lasting literary and commercial success.
 Giroux went on to become a respected partner at Ferrar Straus and Giroux while Eugene Reynal wound up as the publishing jackass of the century.
 Further, Salinger’s editor at The New Yorker, which published many of his stories, declined to publish any excerpts from The Catcher in the Rye in the magazine.
 The editor, Gus Lobrano, claimed that Salinger wasn’t “ready” to write a novel and that he was “imprisoned” by the novel’s mood and scenes (whatever that means).

 Some of the critics, people paid (often by merely receiving a copy of the book) to expose their personal opinions and biases, utterly failed to understand The Catcher in the Rye.
 James Stern in The New York Times Book Review grumbled that the book was “too long” and “monotonous.”
 Anne Goodman in The New Republic wrote “...in a writer of Salinger’s undeniable talent one expects something more.”
 T. Morris Longstreth in The Christian Science Monitor complained that the novel “was not fit for children to read.”
 In The Nation, Ernest Jones dismissed it as “predictable and boring.”
 R. D. Charques in the Spectator claimed “the tale is rather too formless to do quite the thing it was evidently intended to do.”
 And The Times Literary Supplement decided that Salinger “has not achieved sufficient variety in this book for a full-length novel.”
 The book sells an estimated 100,000 copies every year.
-The estimable but hermitic Mr. Salinger lives on it.
+The estimable but hermitic Mr. Salinger lived on it until his death.

 After reading unhelpful critiques of my own work, it dawned on me that many of us, as writers or critics, weren’t completely sure of what to look for in terms of analyzing the material.
 So I set up an eight-step checklist (not quite a twelve-step program) to help analyze the work so it could better be critiqued—thus, allowing for a better grasp of our own work.
 No one has to use it, but I’m pretty sure the checklist covers much of the ground (some explained above in more detail) needed in order to articulately critique submissions to a workshop.
 The checklist applies to non-fiction as well as fiction:

-2. Believable characters
+2. Believable characters as opposed to stereotypes

-3. Realistic dialogue
+3. Realistic dialogue — the way people actually talk

-4. Command of language
+4. Command of the English language (harder than it appears)

 A writers workshop has all the elements for a positive environment in which creative people share not only their art but writerly opinions and occasionally helpful advice.
 For a congenial atmosphere it’s vital that criticism of another’s work be directly solely at the writing, not the writer.
-Avoid the temptation to psychoanalyze another writer, much less dwell personally on the writer’s race, religion, or national heritage.
-Courtesy, the kind you want, is the key here.
+Avoid the temptation to psychoanalyze another writer, much less dwell personally on the writer’s race, religion, sexual orientation, or national heritage.

 Proper etiquette in a workshop is for the writer to remain silent until all the critiques of his/her work are over, at which time the writer might wish to respond, if only to clarify misconceptions.
 A writer should listen respectfully to the critiques of his/her work and adopt what seems to be valuable and discard the rest.
 To react defensively to workshop criticism isn’t helpful.
+Similarly, those delivering their critiques should not be interrupted or challenged.
+Courtesy, the kind you would want, is the key.

 Needless to say, private conversations while others are trying to hear critiques, as well as the ungodly noise of a cellphone, breach workshop etiquette.

 Membership in a workshop is a tradeoff.
 You receive a critique of your work in exchange for giving a critique.
 Therefore, members are expected to read the others’ work no matter what the subject, theme, or genre.
-Someone refusing to read another writer’s work “because I never read science-fiction [or fantasy or mystery or history or romance]” won’t wash.
+Someone refusing to read another writer’s work “because I never read science-fiction or fantasy or mystery or history or romance ” won’t wash.

 See the eight-step guide for critiquing another’s work above.